pchmn/expo-material3-theme/README.md

 ### Installation in managed Expo projects

-> You can use it with Expo Go, but you'll receive a fallback theme because the library requires custom native code and Expo go [doesn't support it](https://docs.expo.dev/workflow/customizing/)
+> This library works with Expo Go, but you won't be able to retrieve the system theme (you'll get a fallback theme) because it requires custom native code and Expo Go [doesn't support it](https://docs.expo.dev/workflow/customizing/)

 ```
 npx expo install @pchmn/expo-material3-theme